Skip to main content

 How It’s Built

-Post and beam foundations resemble the structural setup of a pole barn.
+Post and beam foundations resemble the structural setup of a deck.
 Concrete footings are poured in strategic locations, and treated wood posts are anchored into them.
 The structure is then built above, supported by those posts.

 Pros